 “The super squat is when we get into a squat position and rest our elbows on our knees.
 This gives us more points of contacts and allows us to hold our camera more stable than if we were just standing.” – Pye

 Tip 5.
 Sit With Your Elbows On Your Knees

 INCORRECT: Sitting down is generally the better choice when you have to shoot from a low perspective.
 But even while sitting, there still methods we can use to improve stability.
 If you are just sitting with your legs out or legs crossed, your torso and your arms are essentially still free-standing with minimal support.

 CORRECT: While sitting, place your feet on the ground with your knees propped up.
 Place each elbow on each side of the knee using your knees as a brace.
-If you think about it, you are essentially acting like a human tripod.
+If you think about it, you are essentially acting like a human tripod when holding a camera.
 When Post Production Pye does this move, I like to call him the Pye-Pod =)